 ✔️ Combo weight plate and barbell holders.
 Another option—and one that I am currently using with my home gym—is a storage rack that can take both your weight plates and barbells.
 For lifters who don’t have a ton of plates and barbells, but still want something to keep their gym tidy and organized, a combo holder is an excellent option.

 Small on space, but big on storage, the Synergee 5-Barbell Vertical Holder takes up just one square foot.
 Made with high-grade 7-gauge steel, this holder doesn’t require any bolting or wall mounting and can be placed anywhere in your home or garage gym.

 The pegs are lined with plastic so that your barbell sleeves don’t get scratched and damaged.
 It comes assembled and ready to go, simply unpack it, stack your barbells, and off you go.

 Yes4All 9-Bar Vertical Storage Holder for Olympic Bars

-Yes4All is one of my preferred low-cost fitness gear companies, making some of my favorite adjustable dumbbells and landmine attachments for the home gym enthusiast.
+Yes4All is one of my preferred low-cost fitness gear companies, making some of my favorite adjustable dumbbells, deadlift pads, and landmine attachments for the home gym enthusiast.
 They strike an excellent balance between heavy-duty construction and affordability that makes them a favorite of mine.